-Denver Modernism Week, now in its fourth year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.
+Denver Modernism Week, now in its fifth year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.

-August 20-29, 2021, we will be partnering with several volunteers and presenters to bring you a series of socially distant friendly events.
+August 19-28, 2022, we will be partnering with several volunteers and presenters to bring you a series of events.
 They will be fun, educational, and will raise awareness about good local mid-century modern design and architecture, the stories and people behind it, and will emphasize the importance of its ongoing preservation.
-These include (limited) home and neighborhood tours, our annual Mod Vintage Market (formerly Denver Mod), talks and slideshows, and more.
+These include home and neighborhood tours, our annual Mod Vintage Market (formerly Denver Mod), talks and slideshows, and more.